The Spirited Traveller: How to drink like a lion in Istanbul

-(Reuters.com) - Bridging Europe and Asia, Istanbul has become Turkey’s financial, cultural and historic centre.
-In addition to quality local wines and beers, the city’s tipplers consume their fair share of distilled spirits - particularly vodka, tequila and whiskey - with a cocktail culture on the ascent.
+June 26 (Reuters) - Istanbul, Turkey’s financial, cultural and historic centre, has quality local wines and beers and the city’s tipplers consume their fair share of distilled spirits - particularly vodka, tequila and whiskey - with a cocktail culture on the ascent.

 This clear, anise-flavoured spirit, widely considered the national alcoholic drink of Turkey, is made from grapes and distilled to an alcohol level comparable to vodka (40 percent alcohol by volume or higher).

-Most consume the spirit straight up as a shot, or diluted with water, which changes the colour of the spirit to a milky white (leading to its nickname “Lion’s Milk” - also a reference to the courage of those who dare to drink raki).
+Most people consume the spirit straight up as a shot, or diluted with water, which changes the colour of the spirit to a milky white, leading to its nickname “Lion’s Milk,” which is also a reference to the courage of those who dare to drink raki.

 The Bosphorus divides Istanbul in two, and most of the best places to eat and drink come with vast water views.
-Although many bars and clubs close their open-air terraces during the winter months, Istanbul is noted for its lively approach to nightlife and drinks flow freely.
+Although many bars and clubs close their open-air terraces during the winter months, Istanbul is noted for its lively approach to nightlife.

-At these upscale bars and restaurants, raki will be available for the asking, but wine and fruity cocktails (such as the one below) fill out the menu listings.
+At these upscale bars and restaurants, raki will be available for the asking, but wine and fruity cocktails fill out the menu listings.
 Be sure to raise your glass and roar: “Serefe!”

 2 ounces Patron Silver Tequila